CUITCHE/code-obfuscation/README.md

 - `CO_CONFUSION_CLASS` and `CO_CONFUSION_CATEGORY` is a prerequisite for `CO_CONFUSION_PROPERTY` and `CO_CONFUSION_METHOD`.
 - **COULD NOT** use the code-obfuscation if your code contains runtime code.
 Unless you can control it.
+- **[IMPORTANT]** The obfuscator works with macro.
+So if a target label was obfuscated with the same name of another API and your code used it.
+That would cause a compile error under release model.
+For example, `class Foo` has a property named `length` and been obfuscated, if you invoke it and then use `NSString`'s length property in a code block with `Foo.length`.
+The property `length` word of `NSString` will be replaced with `Foo`'s obfuscation in release model.

 # License